visionsystemsgmbh/programming_examples/CAN/c.sharp/README.md

 ## .NET Core support

-Both the `TestDrive.cs` and `vs_can_api_wrapper.cs` can be compiled and run via the `dotnet` utility.
-Invoke the following command to create a sample console
+Both the `TestDrive.cs` and `vs_can_api_wrapper.cs` can be compiled and run via the `dotnet` utility (Both Windows and Linux OSs are supported).
+Invoke the following command to create a sample console project:
-project:

     dotnet new console --output sample1